 We serve immigrant and refugee families through outreach and educational programs to assist them in becoming productive members of the community.

 MVIEC Office and Covid-19

 Our office is open to help with citizenship questions.
 Call 978-683-7316 to set up an appointment and please wear a mask if you are visiting the office.
 We will offer citizenship and English classes from September 14 to December 3.
-Classes will either be in person with a small number of students or online via Zoom.
+Classes will be in person with a small number of students.
 See below for the details of each class.

 From gathering the necessary information and documents needed to complete their applications to meeting individually with prospective citizens and assisting them as they prepare for their exam and interview, the program gently guides its participants through a seemingly overwhelming process ensuring that they stay the course and attain their citizenship status.

 $75 fee (optional textbook $25)

 Wednesday 9:00 to 11:00 AM (in person classes with a small number of students)

 Thursday 6:00 to 8:00 PM (in person classes with a small number of students)